 In yet other states, a state might decide that an item is tax exempt, but still allow local areas to tax that item.

 You’ll often find that necessities like food, clothing, and medication are not taxed or taxed at a lower rate.
 But states can also use sales tax to emphasize political priorities.
-For example, some states that do not tax groceries tax sweets like candy and soda in an effort to encourage healthy choices.
+For example, some states that do not tax groceries tax sweets like candy and soda to encourage healthy choices.

 Sales Tax on Digital Goods

-Another type of product that is often taxed differently are digital goods, like books and ebooks, films, music and video games.
+Another type of product that is often taxed differently are digital goods, like books and ebooks, films, music, and video games.
 Some states define these products as “tangible personal property” (even though you can’t literally touch them) and consider them subject to the same tax as their physical counterparts.
 Other states consider these items nontaxable.

 Sales tax exemptions are up to the individual states and local areas and are also subject to change depending on state rules and regulations.